syedhamidali/radarx/README.md

 dbz_data = volume['/volume_0']['DBZ']
 ```

-Radarx leverages [xradar]{.title-ref} to handle radar file formats and
+Radarx leverages [xradar](https://xradar.readthedocs.io/en/latest/) to handle radar file formats and
-integrates smoothly with [xarray]{.title-ref} and [DataTree]{.title-ref}
-for organizing and analyzing radar data.
+integrates smoothly with [xarray](http://xarray.pydata.org/) and [DataTree](https://xarray.pydata.org/en/stable/related-projects/datree.html) for organizing and analyzing radar data.

 ## Xradar Integration

-Radarx makes use of the powerful [xradar]{.title-ref} library for radar data ingestion and format handling.
+Radarx makes use of the powerful [xradar](https://xradar.readthedocs.io/en/latest/) library for radar data ingestion and format handling.
 This ensures that the package is flexible and can handle a variety of radar data formats, including ODIM_H5, Sigmet, and others.
-For more advanced users, [xradar]{.title-ref} functionality can be directly accessed to extend Radarx\'s capabilities.
+For more advanced users, [xradar](https://xradar.readthedocs.io/en/latest/) functionality can be directly accessed to extend Radarx\'s capabilities.

 ## Documentation